sylefeb/Silice/learn-silice/formal/README.md

 It is usually a good idea to round up this value to the next 5, which gives 20 in this case.
 This allows us to get an error margin on the number of cycles we computed (or guessed?).

-> __Note:__ overestimating the number of cycles should not hurt the verification process, i.e. putting 20 instead of 15 works as well.
+> __Note:__ overestimating the number of cycles should not hurt the verification process, i.e. putting 25 instead of 20 works as well.
 Underestimating may lead to the test passing when the algorithm is actually flawed.
+> As an example of a false-positive, please see [false-positive.ice](./false-positive.ice) which is a test passing despite the `#assert(0);` at the end of the algorithm.

 To setup the property checker we use algorithm *modifiers*: